Webix DataProcessor is a functional library that lets you "communicate" with a server-side backend. DataProcessor:

 You can find the full list of DataProcessor methods, properties and events in the API Reference.

-When you define the save property of a data component (master) as the path to the necessary script for saving data, DataProcessor is automatically initialized:
+DataProcessor is created automatically if you define the save property of a data component.
+In the simplest case, save can be the path to the script for saving data:

 webix.ui({